M0nica/gatsby-workshop/site/INSTRUCTIONS/01_instructions.md

 ## Background 📚

 Generally important Gatsby site configuration lives within the `gatsby-config.js` file at the root of the site folder.
-You'll usally see a `gatsby-config.js` file that looks like:
+You'll usually see a `gatsby-config.js` file that looks like:

 ```
 module.exports = {